SorensenUCSC/CSE211-fa2021/overview.md

 ## Office Hours:

+My room number is E2-299.

-Office hours will be 3 - 4 pm on Wednesdays.
+Office hours will be 2-3 pm on Thursdays.
 I do not mind having in-person or remote meetings.
 I will host a Google doc sign up sheet that you can use to sign up.
 If you don't sign up, I will leave my office door open during these hours when I am available.
 Because this is a small class, I imagine if you swing by there is a good chance I will be available.

 I will hold additional office hours by appointment.
 Please don't hesitate to email me!

+I will do my best to reply to homework questions and discussions within 24 hours.
+Do not plan on, or expect help, outside of regular business hours (after 5 pm or weekends)

 ## Homework: